Gegori1/Deep_Learning/Exam_part_ii/Readme.md

 For the first approximation the usage of a graph was used to find a solution to the two problems at the same time.
 To create this graph, two pretrained MobileNet V3 neural networks and a pretrained U-Net were used.

 - `Second approximation`
-For ther second approximation two joint ResNet neural networks were trained and a U-Net was later trained in a different stage.
-The two trained graphs were joined to solve both problems
+For ther second approximation two joined ResNet neural networks were trained and a U-Net was later trained in a different stage.
+The two trained graphs were joined togheter to solve both problems simultaneously.

 The code on this repository can be found on the following [google drive folder](https://drive.google.com/drive/folders/1QL9J2Mm0WOoghS9Gy42QUsd3s-A84F_d?usp=sharing) were the code was hosted to get advantage of the GPU virtual machines.